stephenmcd/mezzanine/docs/content-architecture.rst

 managing the structure of the navigation tree is provided in the admin via ``mezzanine.pages.admin.PageAdmin``.
-All types of content inherit from the ``Page`` model and Mezzanine provides a default content type via the ``mezzanine.pages.models.ContentPage`` model which simply contains a WYSIWYG editable field for managing content.
+All types of content inherit from the ``Page`` model and Mezzanine provides a default content type via the ``mezzanine.pages.models.RichTextPage`` model which simply contains a WYSIWYG editable field for managing content.

 .. _creating-custom-content-types: